ddrillini/uiuc-wendy/README.md

 # uiuc-wendy
-issue tracker for UIUC's itg cabinet
+Information repository and information tracker for UIUC's ITG cabinet